 However, it is not actually a space clearing technique because as soon as the aroma dissipates, the effect is lost.
 Burning incense in a space does not permanently change anything energetically.

 The reason I included the use of stick or resin incense in the space clearing ceremony I described in my book was because I wanted to offer as much help as possible to people doing space clearing for the first time.
 By temporarily raising the atmosphere, it helps to get a better result, especially if there is a lot of clutter in the home.

-However, I no longer use incense, the professionals I train no longer use it, and it will not be part of the updated description of the ceremony in the new space clearing book I am writing.
-There have been so many new developments over the last 20 years in the techniques I teach that it is no longer needed.
+However, I no longer use incense, the professionals I train no longer use it, and it will not be part of the updated description of the ceremony in the new space clearing book that Richard and I are writing.
+There have been so many new developments over the last 20 years in the techniques we teach that it is no longer needed.

 Many types of incense are a health hazard